Land of Oz (theme park)

-The Land of Oz is a theme park based on L. Frank Baum's Land of Oz books, located in the resort town of Beech Mountain, North Carolina, USA.
-Carolina Caribbean Corporation opened it in 1970 under the guidance of Grover Robbins, who had been successful with Tweetsie Railroad.
+The Land of Oz is a theme park based on L. Frank Baum's Land of Oz books, located in the resort town of Beech Mountain, North Carolina, US.
+Carolina Caribbean Corporation opened it in 1970.
 Designed by Jack Pentes, the park was fully operational until 1980.
-As of September 2019, it now opens for Fridays in June for "Journey with Dorothy Tours" and in September for Autumn at Oz – the largest Wizard of Oz festival in the country.

 History

 Construction

 Brothers Harry and Grover Robbins in 1965 began looking for a way to turn ski resort Beech Mountain into a year-round attraction.
-Finding an area that reminded them of The Wizard of Oz (1939 film), the brothers began work on an Oz based theme park.
+Finding an area that reminded them of the 1939 film The Wizard of Oz, the brothers began work on an Oz based theme park.
 They had over 44,000 bricks glazed yellow.
 The songs that were lip-synced by the characters on the Yellow Brick Road and at Emerald City were composed by notables Alec Wilder and North Carolina native Loonis McGlohon (with the exception of E.Y.
 Harburg and Harold Arlen's "Over the Rainbow" for which rights were obtained to integrate into the Emerald City show).